 We would like to thank all of our donors for continuing to support the important work of the MISS Foundation in caring for families suffering the death of their child.

-In particular, we acknowledge the recent generosity of these individuals, corporations, and families:
+In particular, we acknowledge the generosity of some of our 2016 contributors including individuals, corporations, and families who contributed to MISS during our last fiscal season.

 KONG in memory of Cheyenne Cacciatore and all the children gone too soon